Perturbation analysis on T-eigenvalues of third-order tensors: Perturbation Analysis on Third-Order Tensors

-\subsection{Kahan theorem for tensors}
+\subsection{Kahan Theorem for Tensors}

-The result on a Hermite tensor that is perturbed by a Hermite tensor is studied in \cite{Jin2020}.
-Next, we give a result that a Hermite tensor is perturbed by any tensors.
+The perturbation of a Hermite tensor by another Hermite tensor is studied in \cite[Theorem 4.1]{Jin2020}.
+In the following, we present a result involving the perturbation of a Hermite tensor by any tensors.